A History of the Musical

 Most of the hit songs of the 1800s come from minstrelsy.
 Stephen Foster's "Camptown Races," "My Old Kentucky Home," "O Susanna" and "Old Folks at Home" were all popularized in minstrel shows.
 Minstrel star Dan Emmett composed several popular tunes including the unofficial Southern anthem "Dixie."
 In the years following the Civil War, James Bland became America's first popular black composer with such minstrel hits as "O, Dem Golden Slippers" and "Carry Me Back to Old Virginny."
 Bland was such a brilliant improvisational performer that he never bothered to write down more than three dozen of his 600-plus compositions.
 Like Foster, this composer of plantation songs was a Northerner with no direct experience of Southern life.

 Many minstrel songs helped to perpetuate demeaning stereotypes.
 In 1890, black performer Ernest Hogan wrote a syncopated song that told of a young "dusky maiden" unable to choose between two suitors.
 "All Coons Look Alike to Me" became a nationwide sensation, inspiring a mania for "coon songs" ragtime numbers with lyrics that reflected stereotyped notions of African American culture.
-In reality, most just paraded the social ignorance of their white composers and lyricists, offering cartoonish images of gambling men and high-falutin' women, all with razors at the ready to cut down opponents.
+In reality, most of these songs just reflected the ignorance of their white composers and lyricists, offering cartoonish images of gambling men and high-falutin' women, all speaking (or singing) with buffoonish accents, with razors at the ready to cut down opponents.
 But the genre remained popular with white and black audiences well into the 20th Century, including songs by such respected composers as George M. Cohan and Irving Berlin.
 A racist nation from its inception, America has never fully expunged racism from its cultural mindset.
 (In fairness, most every nation on earth has a skeleton of bigotry in its historic closet but America was the only place where such hatred gave birth to a form of song and dance entertainment.)